-The Company's performance in the near future will primarily depend on the results of SoCalGas.
 Because of the ratemaking and regulatory process, electric and natural gas industry restructuring, and the changing energy marketplace, there are several factors that will influence the Company's future financial performance.
-These factors are discussed in this section and in "Other Operations" and "International Operations" below.
+These factors are discussed below.

 KN Energy Acquisition

 See discussion of the KN Energy acquisition in Note 2 of the notes to Consolidated Financial Statements.